-We will respond to all enquiries in a timely manner that impacts the importer in the least way possible so as not to interfere with trade or incur any unreasonable costs to the importer.
+We will respond to all enquiries in a timely manner that provides minimal impact on the importer.

 Infectious disease control

 Under the International Health Regulations the Master of a ship has a duty to notify the Port Health Authority of any infectious disease on board.
 We will investigate any reports of infectious disease and work with the Port Medical Officer in Public Health England to prevent the spread of any infectious disease.